PraxisMapper/Hypothesis/README.md

-# GPSExploreGame
+# Hypothesis
-Explore areas via PlusCodes for points.
-Use points for gameplay actions like claiming an area to control.
+A test application for PraxisMapper.
+Connect to an instance, download area data, map tiles, and play a single-player Area Control mode.

 Privacy Policy:
 Short version: Ads suck.
 Tracking data sucks.
 This app uses neither for monetary purposes.
 It send an ID to the leaderboards only to update your scores on the leaderboard.